Bureau of Diplomatic Security: Fugitives

 Because the U.S. Diplomatic Security Service is one of the most widely represented law enforcement organizations in the world, its capability to track and capture fugitives who have fled U.S. jurisdiction to avoid prosecution is often considered unmatched.
 During 2009, DSS assisted in the resolution of 136 international fugitive cases from around the globe.

-In 1995, DSS Special Agents Jeff Riner and Bill Miller, the RSOs assigned to the U.S. embassy in Pakistan, were present with Pakistani police and Inter-Services Intelligence (ISI) when they arrested Ahmed Ramzi Yousef, who was wanted in connection with the 1993 World Trade Center bombing in New York City.
+In 1995, DSS special agents Jeff Riner and Bill Miller, the RSOs assigned to the U.S. embassy in Pakistan, were present with Pakistani police and Inter-Services Intelligence (ISI) when they arrested Ahmed Ramzi Yousef, who was wanted in connection with the 1993 World Trade Center bombing in New York City.
 Despite FBI press releases, it was not the FBI who captured Yousef but the ISI and DSS.

-DSS Special Agents located and returned Jared Ravin Yaffe from Brazil.
+DSS special agents located and returned Jared Ravin Yaffe from Brazil.
 Yaffe, wanted in California for multiple counts of alleged child sexual assault, kidnapping, and unlawful flight to avoid prosecution, was returned to the United States on May 12, 2009, to face trial.
 On February 11, 2009, the United States District Court, Southern District of California issued a federal arrest warrant for Yaffe for unlawful flight to avoid prosecution.
 Yaffe was profiled on the television show America's Most Wanted on April 11, 2009.

-On September 19, 2009, Special Agents from the U.S. Diplomatic Security Service (DSS) located Derrick Yancey, a former Deputy Sheriff from DeKalb County Georgia, in Punta Gorda, Belize.
+On September 19, 2009, special agents from the DSS located Derrick Yancey, a former Deputy Sheriff from DeKalb County Georgia, in Punta Gorda, Belize.
 Yancey was wanted in Georgia for double murder of his wife Linda Yancey and a day laborer.

 Upon arrival at a local bar, at 6:05 PM local time, a DSS agent tapped on Yancey's shoulder and told him "It is time to go."
 Belize authorities then arrested Yancey.
 Yancey was featured on America's Most Wanted.

-On November 23, 2009, DSS Special Agents from the U.S. embassy’s Regional Security Office (RSO) worked closely with the U.S. Marshals Service, Guatemalan National Police, and INTERPOL to locate alleged murder suspect 24-year-old Ariel Beau Patrick, who was taken into custody in Guatemala.
+On November 23, 2009, DSS special agents from the U.S. embassy’s Regional Security Office (RSO) worked closely with the U.S. Marshals Service, Guatemalan National Police, and INTERPOL to locate alleged murder suspect 24-year-old Ariel Beau Patrick, who was taken into custody in Guatemala.
 Ariel Patrick was featured on America's Most Wanted.

-AMW - America's Most Wanted featured the capture of Robert Snyder in Belize - DSS Special Agent (RSO) Rob Kelty interviewed by John Walsh - Segment aired on February 27, 2010 on AMW.
+America's Most Wanted featured the capture of Robert Snyder in Belize—DSS special agent (RSO) Rob Kelty was interviewed by John Walsh (segment aired on February 27, 2010).